© Railway Wonders of the World 2015 | Site Map | Contact Us at info@railwaywondersoftheworld.com

 The “Stephenson Link Motion”, as it has been named, was the forerunner of other valve gears, notably those designed by Sir Daniel Gooch in 1843 and E. Walschaerts, of the Belgian State Railways, in 1844.
 Walschaerts’ valve gear is now used all over the world.

 BUILT AT CARDIFF in 1864, the engine shown here was designed by J. Tomlinson for passenger work on the Taff Vale Railway.
-The engine had “double” frames with the wheels between the two plates, so that the driving wheel axle ran in four bearings, one in each frame-
+The engine had “double” frames with the wheels between the two plates, so that the driving wheel axle ran in four bearings, one in each frame-plate.
+The leading wheels had outside bearings only.

-You can read more on “The Story of the Locomotive 1”, “The Story of the Locomotive 3” and “The Story of the Locomotive 4” in Railway Wonders of the World.
+You can read more on “The Story of the Locomotive 1”, “The Story of the Locomotive 3” and “The Story of the Locomotive 4” on this website.